Autzmosis/dungeonGame/README.md

 * Ma - Magical attack strength
 * Md - Magical defence
 * Lck - Luck
-* Acc - Accuracy
 * Spe - Speed

-The 'high', 'med', and 'low' provided in the table are basic stats, they will be replaced by numbers later.

 ##Deadline for this project varries.